 I am very excited to share this recipe with you guys, I think you are going to like this dish.
 What people normally do is putting the teriyaki chicken over a bowl of rice and add steamed broccoli to make a rice bowl dish.
 I think it’s also a great appetizer served by itself!

 I hope you enjoy making this tasty teriyaki chicken at home.
-If you like this recipe, don’t forget to leave a rating and share it with your friends!
+If you like this recipe, please leave a rating and share it with your friends!

 - In a small sauce pan, whisk together mirin, sugar and dark soy sauce.